-The 2 October rejection by Colombian voters of the peace accords negotiated between their government and the FARC has arguably left the country in a difficult position.
-Despite government efforts to renegotiate an agreement with the FARC and initiate peace negotiations with the ELN, the impasse puts Colombia in a dangerous situation with respect to both the dynamics of organized crime and the national budget.
+The October 2 rejection by Colombian voters of the peace accords negotiated between their government and the FARC has arguably left the country in a difficult position.
+Despite government efforts to re-negotiate an agreement with the FARC and initiate peace negotiations with the ELN, the impasse puts Colombia in a dangerous situation with respect to both the dynamics of organized crime, and the national budget.

-On one hand, Colombia's suspension of spraying coca crops with the controversial herbicide glyphosate, in combination with a reluctance to attack FARC encampments while the government works on a new peace accord, create incentives for the expansion of narco-trafficking in the country.
+On one hand, Colombia's suspension of spraying coca crops with the controversial herbicide glyphosate, in combination with the government's reluctance to attack FARC encampments while the government works with the FARC on a new peace accord, create incentives for the expansion of narcotrafficking in the country.

 In anticipation of "peace," Colombia's budget, already hampered by lost oil export revenues due to low petroleum prices, contemplates significant cuts in military spending.
-Colombia's security forces find themselves without peace, without the accompanying funds from the United States and Europe to implement new programs associated with "peace," even while facing significant continuing criminal violence.
+Colombia's security forces find themselves without peace, without the accompanying funds from the U.S. and Europe to implement new programs associated with "peace," even while facing significant continuing criminal violence.
 At the same time, Colombia also faces a significant threat from the unfolding political and economic collapse of, and possible civil war in, neighboring Venezuela which could significantly expand the growing number of Venezuelan refugees in the east of Colombia, already a key operating area for both guerilla organizations such as the FARC and ELN, and criminal bands such as the "Gulf Clan."